civicteam/docs.civic.com/legacy-apis-sip/overview/front-end-event-types.md

 ### user-cancelled <a href="#user-cancelled" id="user-cancelled"></a>

-The `user-cancelled` event is emitted when the user cancels the process on his Civic Wallet app.
+The `user-cancelled` event is emitted when the user cancels the process on their Civic Wallet app.

 | Field | Description                                   |
 | ----- | --------------------------------------------- |